Study: A Look at Branded Web Series and If They Actually WorkBy Celine Roque February 23rd, 2016

 As more brands recruit veteran TV creatives into their content creation efforts, it’s natural to see more and more branded web series.
 But the question still remains: Do these actually work?

-In this report, we’ll look at the numbers behind some recent branded series on the web, what it takes to attract an audience, and the major challenges brands typically face when taking on TV.
+In this report, we’ll look at the numbers behind some recent branded web series, what it takes to attract an audience, and the major challenges brands typically face when taking on TV.

 By the numbers